itzrnvr/CloakChat/core/README.md

 # Core Package

-The `core` package is the heart of Project Spect's anonymization system.
+The `core` package is the heart of CloakChat's anonymization system.
 It provides a pure Python implementation of the PII detection and anonymization pipeline that can be used independently of the FastAPI backend.

 ## Installation